-While people often make pancakes by separating the dry and wet ingredients then gently combining, I simply throw all the ingredients into a blender.
-This might be a cheat’s way of making pancakes but it works a treat for me ;)
+While people often make pancakes by separating the dry and wet ingredients then gently combining, I simply throw all the ingredients into my blender.
+This might be a cheat’s way of making pancakes but it works a treat for me.

 ¼ tsp salt

 1 tsp vanilla extract

 130g / 4½ oz / 1 cup fresh or frozen blueberries

 Organic rapeseed (canola) oil (or other neutral-flavoured oil), for frying

 Ground linseed (flaxseed) (for an omega 3 boost)

 Place the milk, oats, flour, baking powder, salt, vanilla extract and syrup in a blender, and blend smooth.
 Transfer the batter to a jug and allow to rest for a few minutes (this can happen while the pans are heating).

 If possible, use two non stick frying pans (skillets) to halve the cooking time.
 Brush the bottom of the pans with oil (I use a silicone pastry brush) and heat on a medium heat.
 Flick water onto the pan and if it sizzles, the pan is ready.
 Pour ¼ cup of batter into the pan.
 Sprinkle blueberries into the batter.
 Once the pancake starts to firm up at the edges, carefully flip it over using a thin spatula.
 Cook for a further minute or so, until the underneath is lightly browned.

 Sprinkle with your favourite toppings, a drizzle of syrup and serve.